 Produced for PROTOTYPE by HERE, a co-production of Beth Morrison Projects and HERE

-Commissioned and developed by HERE through the HERE Artist Residency Program (HARP) and is being supported by HERE’s Fund for Women Artists, generously created by Jennifer Suh Whitfield and Benjamin Whitfield.
+Commissioned and developed through the HERE Artist Residency Program and a developmental residency at Bethany Arts Community.
+It is being supported by HERE’s Fund for Women Artists, generously created by Jennifer Suh Whitfield and Benjamin Whitfield.

 Students and teachers can get a free rush ticket to any PROTOTYPE show upon presenting valid ID.
 There is a limit of 1 ticket per person, and the ticket will be given out just before the House closes and the show begins.
 Entirely subject to availability.